Harry-Yates/The-Impossible-Quiz/README.md

 ### :man_student: Learnings:

-- Deeper understanding of JS
+- Deeper understanding of JS.
 - Vastly improved folder structure and approach to working with SCSS.
 - Improved use of Git Hub - worked smoothly on separate branches.
 - Use of Figma was efficient and quick.